Bobby Gonzales: Loan Out to Sarawak

 For the 2011 Malaysia Premier League season, he joined Sarawak.
 After a superb season with Sarawak, where he helped the team to second place in Premier League and win promotion to 2012 Super League Malaysia by scoring 16 league goals, he left the team and returned to Sabah for the next season.

 From Sarawak to Sabah 2012 Season

-On 5 December 2011, Gonzales returned to Sabah at the end of the season having made 21 appearances with Sarawak's, as he helped Sarawak promote the Malaysian Super League.
+On 5 December 2011, Gonzales returned to Sabah at the end of the season having made 21 appearances with Sarawak, as he helped Sarawak promote the Malaysian Super League.
 He made his Malaysia Super League debut on 10 January 2012 against Felda United in a 2–0 away defeat.
 On 14 January, Gonzales scored a goal in 45th minutes of first half against former club Sarawak in a 2–1 win at the Likas Stadium.
 Gonzales scored his last goal in the 2012 season in a 3–1 win against Negeri Sembilan.
 He finished the season with two league goals in nine games.